spOccupancy: An R package for single-species, multi-species, and integrated spatial occupancy models: Models

 where $\text{w}(\bm{s}_j)$ is a realization from a zero-mean spatial Gaussian process.
 In particular, we assume that

-where $\Sigma(\bm{s}, \bm{s}', \bm{\theta})$ is a $J \times J$ covariance matrix that is a function of the distances between any pair of site coordinates $\bm{s}$ and $\bm{s}'$ and a set of parameters ($\bm{\theta}$) that govern the spatial process according to a spatial correlation function. \texttt{spOccupancy} supports four spatial correlation functions: exponential, spherical, Gaussian, and Mat\'ern (see \cite{banerjee2003} for correlation function details).
-The Widely Applicable Information Criterion (WAIC; \citealt{watanabe2010}) and k-fold cross-validation can be used to compare among different correlation functions (see `Implementation and Usage of \texttt{spOccupancy}' section).
+where $\Sigma(\bm{s}, \bm{s}', \bm{\theta})$ is a $J \times J$ covariance matrix that is a function of the distances between any pair of site coordinates $\bm{s}$ and $\bm{s}'$ and a set of parameters ($\bm{\theta}$) that govern the spatial process according to a spatial correlation function. \texttt{spOccupancy} supports four spatial correlation functions: exponential, spherical, Gaussian, and Mat\'ern (see Chapters 1 and 3 in \cite{banerjee2003} for correlation function details).
 For the exponential, spherical, and Gaussian functions, $\bm{\theta} = \{\sigma^2, \phi\}$, where $\sigma^2$ is the spatial variance parameter and $\phi$ is a spatial decay parameter, while the Mat\'ern specification additionally includes a spatial smoothness parameter, $\nu$.
+As a result of the additional smoothness parameter, the Mat\'ern correlation function is the most flexible out of the four, but using this function may require comparatively more data.
+Generally, these functions can all adequately accommodate spatial autocorrelation, and we recommend using the Widely Applicable Information Criterion (WAIC; \citealt{watanabe2010}) and k-fold cross-validation to select among different correlation functions (see `Implementation and Usage of \texttt{spOccupancy}` section).
 We assign an inverse-Gamma prior to the spatial variance parameter ($\sigma^2$) and uniform priors to the spatial decay ($\phi$) and smoothness ($\nu$) parameters.
-We assume there is no residual spatial variation in the detection component of the occupancy model, and so the remainder of the model follows the nonspatial SSOM.
+The remainder of the model follows the nonspatial SSOM (Supplemental Information S2.3).
 The \texttt{spOccupancy} function \texttt{spPGOcc} fits spatial SSOMs.